rwxrob/zet/20220301191358/README.md

 Internet covers them just as well and is faster to query.
 Hard pass on this book if you are thinking of getting it.

+And besides, who the fuck puts capital letters in their file names for Go development.
+I mean how clueless is this guy.
+Oh yeah, he works at RedHat.

     #golang #book #reviews